OPS-E2E-PPE/VBA-Docs/api/Publisher.Shape.WebListBox.md

 ## Example

-This example creates a new Web list box and adds several items to it.
-Note that when initially created, a Web list box control contains three default items.
+This example creates a new web list box and adds several items to it.
+Note that when initially created, a web list box control contains three default items.
 This example includes a loop that deletes the default list box items before adding new items.

 ```vb
 Dim shpNew As Shape